 When you include Changsha in your vacation planners, do not expect it to be just another holiday.
 The place leaves you with a lot of information about Mao and other communal leaders as much as it leaves you with memories.
 After the tiresome sightseeing, hit one of those street restaurants at night.
 Converse with the locals or students and get some tourist information, and last but not the least, don’t forget to try their local snack the ‘stinky tofu’.

-Explore the best journey planner for your visit to Changsha and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Changsha and create a flawless plan in few simple steps!